charliemeyer2000/website3/app/_content/posts/readme-md.md

 ## in progress

-- [uvacompute](https://uvacompute.com): rent compute from my personal workstation at $0.50 per 5090-hour
+- [uvacompute](https://uvacompute.com): rent a 5090 from my personal workstation in under 30 seconds.

 ## todo